nextcloud-snap/nextcloud-snap/doc/HowTo-migrateFromSnapToManual.md

 3. Install the certificate with this command:

-`# certbot certonly -d <nextcloud.mydomain.com>`
+`# certbot certonly -d nextcloud.yourdomain.com`

 You can let the old certificates expire.
+Just do nothing.

-You can add this line to a cron job as root on the NEW server:
+You can add this line to a cron job as root on the NEW server to automatically update the certificate:

 `certbot renew --rsa-key-size 4096 --pre-hook "service apache2 stop" --post-hook "service apache2 start"`

 ## Apache2 configuration

+#### Some modules you will need:

 `# a2enmod ssl rewrite env headers mime dir`

-/etc/apache2/sites-enabled/nextcloud.conf:
+#### Sample conf file

+This file will redirect all traffic to https using the SSL certificate you created in the step above.

+`# vi /etc/apache2/sites-enabled/nextcloud.conf`

 ```
 <VirtualHost *:80>